 Oysters once contributed significantly to maintaining water quality and habitats in the Chesapeake Bay ecosystem, supported an economically important fishery, and were of great cultural value to many residents of the Bay area.
-The population of the native Eastern oyster (Crassostrea virginica) has declined to record low levels compared to its historical abundance.
-The importance of the ecological role of the Eastern oyster within the Bay's ecosystem (i.e., maintaining and improving water quality and creating habitat) gained increased attention as a result of the precipitous decline of the oyster population during the 1980s.
-As a result, State and Federal agencies increasingly began working together to restore oysters.
-The Chesapeake Bay Program identified oyster restoration as a key component for improving the health of the Bay and established specific management goals for restoring the abundance of oysters in the Bay in its 1987, 1994, 2000 agreements and the 2014 draft agreement.
+The population of the native Eastern oyster

+(Crassostrea virginica) has declined to record low levels compared to its historical abundance.
+With the precipitous decline of oysters during the 1980s, the importance of the ecological role of oysters within the Bay's ecosystem, regarding water quality and creating habitat, gained increased attention, as did the loss of economic value in the public and private oyster fisheries.

+Goal - As a result of the decline of oysters and their ecological and economic value, State and Federal agencies increasingly began working together to restore oysters.
+The Chesapeake Bay Program identified oyster restoration as a key component for improving the health of the Bay and established specific management goals for restoring the abundance of oysters in the Bay in its 1987, 1994, 2000 agreements and the 2014 agreement.
 The lead agencies responsible for preparing the Final Programmatic Environmental Impact Statement for Oyster Restoration in Chesapeake Bay Including the Use of a Native and/or Nonnative Oyster (EIS) concluded that enhanced restoration activities for, and increased commercial cultivation (i.e. aquaculture) of, the native oyster will be the best approach to achieving ecological and economic objectives.
-Furthermore, restoration of the native oyster is a key component of President Obama's 2009 executive order to restore and protect Chesapeake Bay and Maryland's 2010 oyster restoration and aquaculture development plan.
+Furthermore, restoration of the native oyster is a key component of President Obama's 2009 Executive Order to restore and protect Chesapeake Bay and Maryland's 2010 Oyster Restoration and Aquaculture Development Plan.

-The availability of hard substrate is critical for increasing the number of oysters in the Bay; however, sedimentation and deterioration of oyster shell together are reducing hard-bottom habitat in Chesapeake Bay available for recruitment.
+Substrate Limitations - The availability of hard substrate is critical for increasing the number of oysters in the Bay; however, sedimentation and deterioration of oyster shell together are reducing hard-bottom habitat in Chesapeake Bay available for recruitment.
 Oyster larvae must adhere (set) to a clean hard substrate, preferably oyster shell, after two to three weeks in the water column, or they will die.
-Dredged shell planted in the program from 1960-2006 enhanced spat sets because the planted shell was clean compared to the longstanding natural shell on the bars.
-Natural bars are impacted by sediment that is washed into the Bay and degrades the quality of the oyster habitat (Smith et al. 2005).
+Dredged shell planted in the program from 1960-2006 enhanced spat sets because the planted shell was clean compared to the longstanding natural shell on the bars, which also received a set but at lower levels.
+Clean, newly planted shells can receive a 3 fold to over 30 fold improved spat set compared to natural shells on the bar.
+Natural bars are impacted by sediment that is washed into the Bay and degrades the quality of the oyster habitat, lowering spat sets (Smith et al. 2005).
 Deterioration of old shell is another significant factor contributing to loss of oyster habitat.
-Old shell deteriorates as a result of disarticulation, bioerosion, breakage, and dissolution (Powell et al. 2006) at rates ranging from 20% to 50% per year (Mann 2007), but these studies are from higher salinity areas than most of Maryland.
+Old shell deteriorates as a result of disarticulation, bioerosion, breakage, and dissolution (Powell et al. 2006) at rates ranging from 20% to 50% per year (Mann 2007), but these studies are from higher salinity areas than most of Maryland where lower losses occur.
 Nonetheless, loss of habitat and degraded habitat are issues for Maryland's oyster population.